 From Term 2 2012, Noel Signal took over the Kapiti group, while David Dell led the Hutt Valley and Porirua groups.
 At the end of 2012 Jo Pegler resigned as the leader of the Wellington group so that she could pursue further studies - and currently the Wellington group is in recess.
 PLEASE NOTE that Noel Signal now leads his own group in Paraparaumu that is totally separate to the Take Note Singers.
 We wish Noel well with his new group.

 In Term 2 2014, David Dell launched the ALL NEW Take Note Singers with 5 groups: in the Hutt [a day group and an evening group]; in Porirua [a day group and an evening group]; and in Kapiti [a day group meeting at Paraparaumu Baptist Church].

 From Term 3 2014 on, a total of 240 people were singing each week, spread across the 5 groups - which was a new record for the Take Note Singers!
 But there is still plenty of room for you to come along and sing with us!

 In late 2016 we became a member of the New Zealand Choral Federation, and we now take part in many regional and national NZCF events!

 From Term 1 2017 Felicia Edgecombe, the former HOD Music at Queen Margaret College in Wellington, and the former Musical Director of the Capital Choir, joined Take Note Singers and is running two additional TNS groups on Thursday mornings and evenings in Porirua.
 Go to our Classes/Events page for more details.

 2017 was our 15th Anniversary year, and we enjoyed a fitting celebration in October 2017.
-We are now working on some EXCITING NEW DEVELOPMENTS FOR 2018 - so please watch this space!

 Go to the Classes/Events page for more exciting details!